Jacob-Duhaime/term-project/README.md

 <p>Hypothetically, let's state that we are using trie for a spell checker in which we are trying to find the correct spelling of a word.
 A user would input the word “Codign” (for coding).
 The data structure will spawn in the first node which will be for character “c”.
 Then it would make another node with the letter “o” while still being pointed at by the previous node.
 Then, another node is generated with the letter “d”, then letter “i”.
 By this point of having the characters “codi”, it can do a search for all possible words that start with those 4 characters like codify, coding, codirect…etc.from a database provided to it.
 Essentially, it would pull out all of the words in the dictionary that can be a match for the word that we are looking for.
 Please look example below which shows how Trie looks for the possible matches:</p>

 ![](images/trie_rep2.png)
+<i>Credits to "Understanding Trie Data Structure"</i>

+<h2>Anything interesting about this data structure?</h2>

+<p>Absolutely!
+A fun fact about Trie is that time is really constant when it comes to this data structure.
+The number of other items in the data structure does not impact the steps it takes in order to find a match.
+The only thing that impacts this data structure is the length of the string itself, for example: if we are looking for the word “cat” in a library of 10 words vs in a library of 10,000 words, the time it would take to find the word Cat is the same.</p>